Deadly Innocent Misinterpretation #50: Every time that the Federal Reserve Bank pays interest on excess reserves, they are subsidizing the banks.

 If deficits keep rising, we may even see the Treasury bring back the issuance of the 4yr note or the 7yr note or maybe even the 20yr bond again (meaning less ‘re-openings’ of existing bonds needed).

-Deadly Innocent Fraudulent Misinterpretation #56: When a Non-bank (a ‘non formal bank’) lends EXISTING money to a borrower, it is NOT a credit creation.
+Deadly Innocent Misinterpretation #56: When a Non-bank (a ‘non formal bank’) lends EXISTING money to a borrower, it is NOT a credit creation.
 Only when a Bank (a ‘formal or traditional bank’) lends newly-created money is it a credit creation.

 Fact: ALL borrowing is a credit creation (an expansion denominated in dollars).